ndaneil/interactive-3d-screen/README.md

 ## Image capture

 For accurate estimations, I recommend using a high-quality webcam.
 For this project, I used the Logitech C920 which has Full HD resolution (1920x1080 pixels), though the model I ended up using has an input resolution of `640x608`, so any HD webcam will also work.
-One assumption I made throughout the project is that the webcam is placed on top of the display, similarly as to how it is in the case of laptops.
+One assumption I made throughout the project is that the webcam is placed on top of the display, similarly as to its location on laptops.

 ### Starting to code

-To get started with the image capture part, first, there are a lot of external libraries we need to import.
-Most of them are already installed in the conda environment but there are two which need to be installed manually using pip, The QT Framework's python module, OpenCV and OpenGL's python wrapper:
+To get started with the image capture part, first, there are a couple of external libraries we need to import.
+Most of them are already installed in the Ryzen AI conda environment but there are three which need to be installed manually using pip: the QT Framework's python module, OpenCV and OpenGL's python wrapper.
 ```
 pip install PySide6
 pip install opencv-python